-230. Each year, as deemed appropriate by nomination form and vote of the Board of Directors, the NSBA will present the Horse of the Year Award to the owner of the horse, (at time of most recent NSBA competition) which is most deserving of this prestigious award based on NSBA participation, show record and points earned in that year.
+310. Each year, as deemed appropriate by nomination form and vote of the Board of Directors, the NSBA will present the Horse of the Year Award to the owner of the horse, (at time of most recent NSBA competition) which is most deserving of this prestigious award based on NSBA participation, show record and points earned in that year.

-NSBA STALLION INCENTIVE PROGRAM
+NSBA STALLION INCENTIVE FUND PROGRAM

-231. Stallion Owners are encouraged to participate in this program by donating one breeding to be sold to mare owners.
-Mare owners may purchase breedings for one half the advertised fee plus \$100 (US Funds).
+311. Stallion owners are encouraged to participate in this program by donating one breeding to be sold to mare owners.
+Mare owners may purchase breedings for one half the advertised fee plus \$100 administrative fee (US Funds).
 First receipt of funds will determine recipient.
 The SIF breedings will go on sale on October 1 of each year.
-The mare owner must be an NSBA member to purchase a stallion breeding.
-The stud fee will be used to fund the incentive program classes and license payout.
+The mare owner must be a NSBA member to purchase a stallion breeding.
+The stud fee will be used to fund the license payout.
 The administrative fee and interest earned will be utilized to promote and pay the expenses of the program.
-NSBA must receive a minimum of \$300 per donated stallion for get to be eligible for the program.
-Minimum fee for stallions standing at private treaty or not at all to the public is 1/2 of the highest paid stud fee for the calendar year or \$600, whichever is greater.
+NSBA must receive a minimum of \$300 per donated stallion (plus \$100 administrative fee) to be eligible for the program.
+The minimum fee for stallions standing at private treaty or not at all to the public is 1/2 of the highest paid stud fee for the calendar year or \$600 (plus \$100 administrative fee), whichever is greater.